Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

 - Alcohol consumption (requires a deferral)

-So, can moms really make money fast selling excess milk?
+So, can moms really make money fast selling excess milk besides donating it?

-KidsHealth says the average baby needs 24 – 40 oz. of breast milk until they reach 6 months.
-But if you produce more than that in a day, you could sell breast milk by the ounce for extra cash.
+KidsHealth says the average baby needs 24 – 40 oz. of human milk until they reach 6 months.
+If you produce more than that in a day, you could sell breast milk by the ounce for extra cash.

 Some online sites claim buyers are paying over $2.50 per ounce.
 While many articles claim this, our research found the most common price listed is still $1 – $2 per ounce.

-Suppose you produce an extra 20 oz. of breast milk per day and sell it at the higher price of $2 an ounce, then you could make $1200 in a month selling your excess breast milk.
+Suppose you produce an extra 20 oz. of breast milk per day and sell it at the higher price of $2 an ounce, then you could make $1200 in a month from donor breast milk.

 Learn everything you need to know to get started by signing up for Milkology’s Pump It Up Class below!